We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Scholarships provide financial assistance of up to $40,000 (equivalent to $10,000 per year of study), subject to recipients providing evidence of continued full-time enrolment in an accredited teaching degree.
 Recipients are obligated to teach for a time equivalent to the length of their degree (up to 2 or 4 years).

 Accelerating your degree will impact the timeframes set out in your Scholarship Agreement and may also impact the amount of scholarship funding you will receive.
-For example, if you are an undergraduate CTS recipient who originally planned to complete your undergraduate degree in 4 years, but you decide to accelerate your course and complete it in 3.5 years, the total scholarship funding you will receive will change to $35,000 and your commitment to teach obligation will change to 3.5 years (full-time equivalent).
-The 10-year timeframe to complete your commitment to teach obligation will start from your new expected completion date.
+For example, if you are an undergraduate CTS recipient who originally planned to complete your undergraduate degree in 4 years, but you decide to accelerate your course (this includes if you choose to undertake optional study periods such as summer sessions) and complete it in 3.5 years, the total scholarship funding you will receive will change to $35,000 and your Commitment to Teach obligation will change to 3.5 years (full-time equivalent).
+The 10-year timeframe to complete your Commitment to Teach obligation will start from your new expected completion date.

 The same applies for postgraduate students.

-My postgraduate accredited teaching degree will take 18 months to complete.
+My postgraduate accredited teaching degree will take less than 2 years to complete.
 What does this mean for my scholarship?

-If the length of your postgraduate accredited teaching degree is 18 months (1.5 years), you will only receive $15,000 in scholarship funding and you will be required to teach for 1.5 years (full-time equivalent) to fulfil your commitment to teach obligation.
+If the length of your postgraduate accredited teaching degree is less than 2 years it will impact your scholarship funding and Commitment to Teach obligation.
+For example, if you are completing a degree that takes 1.3 years or 1.5 years, you will only receive $15,000 in scholarship funding and you will be required to teach for 1.5 years (full-time equivalent) to fulfil your Commitment to Teach obligation.

 What schools can I teach in?

 You can teach in any government schools or government-run early learning settings in Australia.
-Once you have completed your commitment to teach, there is no restriction on where you can teach.
+Once you have completed your Commitment to Teach obligation (up to 2 years or up to 4 years), there is no restriction on where you can teach.

 Please refer to the relevant state or territory education department website to locate government schools and/or government run early learning settings.

-More information about the commitment to teach requirement can be found on the Scholarship requirements page and in the Commitment to Teach Policy.
+More information about the Commitment to Teach obligation can be found on the Commitment to Teach page and in the Commitment to Teach Policy.

-Can I work in part-time or casual teaching roles as part of my commitment to teach requirement?
+Can I work in part-time or casual teaching roles as part of my Commitment to Teach obligation?

 You can work in full-time, part-time, or casual/relief roles, or a combination of these.